TutorialDoctor/TD-Flask-Apps/Apps/flask_crud_rorStructure_sqlite_bootstrap/readme.md

 - If the import module in the top dir, use e.g: from .. import core
 - If the import module in the other subdir, use e.g: from ..other import core</pre>

+## Other Software Used

+I use [DB Browser](https://sqlitebrowser.org) for the mac to manage the sqlite database directly